sudeepcv/springmvcjavaconfig/README.md

 # springmvcconfig
-gpring mvc  servlet-config.xml and web.xml config using spring 5
+spring mvc  servlet-config.xml and web.xml config using spring 5

 To run the project :